A Welsh Tradition

 Sadly, the concert scheduled for May 2020 was postponed due to the COVID – 19 health crisis.
 Whilst no date has been set for the new concert we look forward to the time when we can participate once again.

-The Choir has travelled extensively throughout the world on many occasions performing in the USA, Germany, Holland, Normandy, Poland, Cyprus, Austria, Jersey, Belgium and Slovakia.
+We’ve travelled extensively throughout the world on many occasions performing in the USA, Germany, Holland, Normandy, Poland, Cyprus, Austria, Jersey, Belgium and Slovakia.
 Having forged strong beneficial relationships across the choral world, we maintain those connections exchanging choir visits as an outcome of regularly touring.

 In 2009, the Llantrisant choir was the Welsh choir chosen to commemorate the 65th Anniversary of the freedom from German occupation of the city of ‘s-Hertegenbosch in Holland.In 2011 the choir was invited to sing at the Salon Varietes Theatre in Fuengirola, Spain.
 In 2017 the choir toured and performed in Italy and we are currently preparing for our next tour of Malta.